 CLI Calculator

-In this project, you'll learn to create a tool that can be used from a command line interface (CLI).
-First, you'll see how you can directly pass Python code from the command line and create bash shortcuts to simplify the invocation.
-Second, you'll see how to use Python features to create a custom CLI application.
+In this project, you'll learn to write a tool that can be used from a command line interface (CLI).
+First, you'll see how to directly pass Python code from the command line and create shell shortcuts to simplify the invocation.
+Next, you'll learn how to create a custom CLI application with Python.
 Finally, you'll be given exercises to test your understanding and resource links for further exploration.
 The links to these sections are given below:

 info info If you are on Windows, you can still follow along most of this project by skipping the bash specific portions.
-The CLI tool creation using argparse isn't tied to a specific OS.
-Use py instead of python3.9 for program execution.
+The CLI tool creation using argparse isn't tied to a specific operating system.
+Use py instead of python3.13 for program execution.
 See docs.python: Windows command-line and the rest of that page for more details.
 Alternatively, you can use Windows Subsystem for Linux.

 Project summary